Wildlife-Systems/sound-device-control/README.md

 * audioInjector Ultra
 * raspiaudio Audio+ DAC

+## Installation of sound device software
+The script sdc-inst can be used to install various drivers for sound cards and configure them.
+This is mainly of use in large scale, automated, heterogenous deployments but may simplify things for some other end users.

 ## Development
 * Initial development of this script was done as part of the Levehulme Trust funded Automated Acoustic Observatories project at the University of York.
 * Support for further devices was added as part of the Urban Nature Project at the Natural History Museum, London.